Japan - Land Of The Rising Sun

 - A journey by train this morning takes us to Nagoya, where we board one of Japan's famous Bullet Trains bound for Kyoto.
 We'll start the sightseeing as soon as we arrive in historic Kyoto.
 It's filled with fascinating temples, ancient buildings and splendid gardens, and we'll see highlights including Nijo Castle, built in 1603 for the first Shogun of the Edo Period.
 We'll also admire the Sanjusangendo Temple, the longest wooden building in Japan, which houses 1,001 unique carved statues of Kannon, the Goddess of Mercy.

 - We'll start the day by viewing the Kinkakuji Temple with its Golden Pavilion.
 Next we're heading to the beautiful district of Arashiyama today, where a rickshaw ride through a bamboo forest promises to be an exhilarating experience.
 Sit back and enjoy the sight of the towering stalks swaying gently in the wind and casting shadows on the path.
 A sushi-making demonstration and lunch are also included before an afternoon of exploration in Nara.
-This historic city is where we'll find the Todaiji Temple, one of the most famous in Japan, and the Deer Park with its hundreds of free-roaming deer.
+This historic city is where we'll find the Todaiji Temple, one of the most famous in Japan, and the Deer Park with its hundreds of free-roaming deer. where you can purchase crackers and feed the deer.
 We'll also visit Kasuga Taisha, the most celebrated shrine in Nara.

 - How you spend today in Kyoto is entirely up to you.
-You could take part in a Kendo lesson, a modern martial art which uses bamboo swords, or maybe enjoy a more genteel experience, a traditional tea ceremony.
-Kyoto is the birthplace of the tea ceremony and there are a number of places which offer you a chance to experience it for yourself.
+You could take part in a Kendo lesson, a modern martial art which uses bamboo swords, or maybe enjoy a more genteel experience, a tea ceremony.
+Kyoto is the birthplace of this traditional ceremony and there are a number of places which offer you a chance to experience it for yourself.
 If you fancy a spot of retail therapy, Downtown Kyoto has plenty to offer, including department stores and a wonderful food market.
+Alternatively, you could opt to learn more about Japanese culture on a Kimono-wearing experience.

 - We're taking another Bullet Train today, and this time it will transport us to Hiroshima.
 This city is infamous as the target of the first-ever atomic bomb, dropped by the US at the end of the Second World War.
 You'll tour this rebuilt city and nearby Miyajima Island, taking in views of the beautiful Itsukushima Shrine, a UNESCO-listed site built over water.
 You'll also see the Peace Memorial Park, a vast area of open land dedicated to the promotion of world peace, and the Atomic Bomb Dome.
 This building stood at the epicentre of the devastating bomb blast and has been preserved as a lasting reminder of that tragic event.
 Tonight we'll get together for a farewell dinner.
 We'll head to a restaurant and try okonomiyaki, savoury pancakes served with a variety of toppings including seafood, vegetables, pork and noodles.